grvrulz/grvrocks/readme.md

-# Hybrid Base
+# Magik

-Please fork me.

-I'm a starter theme for the [Hybrid Core framework](http://themehybrid.com/hybrid-core).
-Make sure to do a "recursive" Git clone so that the framework will be added as a sub-module.
+A starter theme for WordPress, built on the [Hybrid Core framework](http://themehybrid.com/hybrid-core).

+##Credits

+Based on code from Hybrid Base theme by [Justin Tadlock](https://github.com/justintadlock/hybrid-base), used under GPLv3.